Los Angeles International Airport

 Here’s a closer look at the top five, by value:

-At this time a year ago, the top five imports were Computers; Cell phones, related equipment; Computer chips; Computer parts; and Returned exports, without change.
+At this time a year ago, the top five imports were Cell phones, related equipment; Computers; Computer chips; Returned exports, without change; and Computer parts.

-By tonnage the top five imports year-to-date are Computers; Computer chips; Fish fillets, chilled or frozen; Fish, fresh or chilled; and Cell phones, related equipment.
+By tonnage the top five imports year-to-date are Computers; Fresh-cut flowers; Fish fillets, chilled or frozen; Fish, fresh or chilled; and Misc. plastic articles.

 Port